TMAC-Coding/docs/activity_rules.md

    - You must participate and get a minimum of 500 points (Hint: you must do 70+ point quests at 7 attempts).
  * **Punishments:**
    - If you do not reach the point minimum in 2 guild fests in a row you will be kicked.
 (Note: as we move further up in guild fest the point minimum will be increased)
+   - If you get 0 points without a valid reason you will immediately be kicked.
+We understand real life comes first, just please notify us.
  * **Why?:**
    - More points we get as a whole in guild fest the higher tier we get.
 The higher the tier we get more rewards we get and better rewards we get.